This recipe is sponsored by ALDI

 Er, scratch that.
 Summer isn’t summer without a good Juicy Lucy.

-If you are Minnesotan born and raised, you FOR SURE have eaten enough Juicy Lucys to have an opinion on all fronts: what kind of cheese should be used, should they be grilled or pan fried, and which dive bar does it best.
+And if you are Minnesotan born and raised, you FOR SURE have eaten enough classic Juicy Lucys to have an opinion on all fronts: what kind of cheese should be used, should they be grilled or pan-fried, and which dive bar does it best.

 I am, conveniently, from Minnesota!
 And I have opinions:

-- Grilled or pan fried?
 We do both in our house.
 Just depends on the day.
+A cast-iron skillet or flat-top pan is my choice for pan-frying.

-- Which dive bar does it best?
-I vote for The Nook.
+I vote for The Nook, actually.
 It’s in our little neighborhood corner of St. Paul and the dingy ambiance is everything a good dive bar should be.
 Plus, bowling alley in the basement.
 Seriously.

 Juicy Lucy Ingredients